NSS-Workshops/intro-to-cloud-part2-student-facing/src/chapters/IAM/page_one.md

 What is The Principle of Least Privilege?
 This is the cornerstone of IAM security: Grant only the permissions required to perform a task, nothing more.

 Always start with a minimum set of permissions and grant additional permissions as necessary.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later.
-It is best pratice to follow The Principle of Least Privilege from the very beginning, as soon as you start building!
+It is best practice to follow The Principle of Least Privilege from the very beginning, as soon as you start building!

 ***Why it matters:***